-I have taken my type one diabetes to the depths of cold, where I thought my insulin wouldn’t last the night, to the Atacama desert were I didn’t think it would last an hour.
+I have taken my type one diabetes to the depths of cold, where I thought my insulin wouldn’t last the night, to the hot climates of Cambodia and Vietnam to the Atacama desert were I didn’t think it would last an hour.

 Knowing how to keep insulin cold while traveling is essential, and I can honestly say that if I didn’t have my Frio bags to regulate the temperature, I would have little, if not no insulin left.

-I have spoken before about why I think Frio is perfect and essential for diabetics, but I wanted to update on how it has actually saved my ass (insulin) on this trip so far.
+I have spoken before about why I think Frio is perfect and essential for diabetics, but I thought I'd update you on various situations where my Frio bags have been put into action and managed to keep my insulin cool.

 It is COLD at the bottom of the world- Ushuaia, and travelling in Patagonia hasn’t always left me with access to fridges to keep my insulin cooler- especially when camping outside or day tripping it to the Perito Moreno Glacier!